Bachelor of Teaching and Learning (Early Childhood) BTchLn(EarlyChildhood)

 For the full degree requirements see the Regulations for the Bachelor of Teaching and Learning (Early Childhood) (University Regulations website).

-The Early Childhood Flexible Learning Option (FLO) is available to BTchLn students throughout the country.
-Students must be able to attend up to two on-site intensives per year on the Christchurch campus.
-Classes are supplemented with web-based materials, audiovisual resources, audio conferences and email links.
+Courses integrate web-based material, audiovisual resources, video conferences and email.
 Students also attend professional practice placements in early childhood education centres for up to ten weeks per year.

 - Bachelor of Teaching and Learning with Honours BTchLn(Hons)